Euro nudges higher; China stimulus boosts Aussie and kiwi

 "An election basically takes the Bank of Japan out of the equation until December ... a marginal yen negative," said Ray Attrill, National Australia Bank's head of foreign exchange strategy.

-(Reporting by Tom Westbrook; Editing by Shri Navaratnam, Sam Holmes and Sherry Jacob-Phillips)
+(Reporting by Tom Westbrook; Editing by Shri Navaratnam, Sam Holmes, Sherry Jacob-Phillips and Christina Fincher)